SysKitTeam/docs-point/docs/microsoft365-inventory/cleanup-opportunities.md

   * Every object the automation cleans up is stored in the action history log

 * **Clicking Resolve Manually (2)** opens the [**Unique Permissions** report](../reporting/access-reports.md#unique-permissions-report)
-  * After generating the report, you'll see the **recommendation to Remove Redundant Unique Permissions (3)**, where applicable
+  * After generating the report, you'll see the **Remove Redundant Unique Permissions recommendation (3)** next to affected objects, where applicable
+    * Optionally, you can use the filter next to the recommendations column to search for Redundant Unique Permissions recommendations
-  * Selecting that object lets you complete the **Delete Unique Permissions action (4)**
+  * Selecting that object lets you complete the **Delete Redundant Unique Permissions action (4)**

 * **Clicking View Cleanup Insights (3)** opens the [**Cleanup Opportunities Insights** report](#cleanup-opportunities-insights) on the Security & Compliance section of the Govern screen

-:::info

-**Please note:** When using multiselect, **be mindful that parent nodes in the tree may have unique permissions without the Redundant Unique Permissions recommendation**.
-Selecting them will delete their unique permissions even if those are still needed.
+:::warning

+**Please note:** Always use the **Delete Redundant Unique Permissions** action, which removes only redundant unique permissions.
+Do **not** use the **Delete Unique Permissions** action as it also removes unique permissions from parent nodes that may still be needed.

 :::